What is balanitis?

 Balanitis is a condition that causes the head of the penis to become inflamed and swell, which can be sore and uncomfortable.
 It can often affect the foreskin too.

 Men of any age can develop the condition, although it’s thought to be especially common among boys under the age of four.
 It mainly affects children or men who have not been circumcised.

 There are a number of possible causes for balanitis and in some cases, it can lead to more serious health issues, so it’s important to see a doctor about it.

 Whether you’re concerned about yourself or your child, our doctors can discuss the causes and treatment of balanitis discreetly at a time and place to suit you.

 The main symptom of balanitis is swelling at the head of the penis.
 This can make it difficult to retract the foreskin, a condition known as phimosis.
-The affected area can feel sore or itchy.

 Other symptoms can include: